Interpretable Representations in Explainable AI: From Theory to Practice: Introduction

+Given the high complexity of such end-to-end explainers, many of them are composed of generic, thus versatile, algorithmic building blocks and focus on maximising their overall performance, hence forgoing selection and optimisation of their individual parts~\cite{sokol2019blimey}.
+Moreover, these explainers seek to automate the entire process to enable their deployment and evaluation at scale, which understandably requires components that can be operationalised without human input.
+Given the vast array of algorithmic choices in this space -- as well as their individual configurations -- such explainers are in fact complex entities suffering from overparameterisation, which often manifests itself in multiple contributing sources of randomness and low fidelity of the resulting explanations~\cite{zhang2019should,rudin2019stop,lakkaraju2019faithful,lakkaraju2020fool,sokol2019blimey,sokol2020limetree}.
+This observation is particularly pertinent to interpretable representations, popular examples of which are: \emph{quantile discretisation} for numerical features of tabular data; edge-based \emph{super-pixel segmentation} for images, e.g., via quick shift~\cite{vedaldi2008quick}; and whitespace-based \emph{tokenisation} for text~\cite{ribeiro2016why}.

-Interpretable representations are often paired with a simple and inherently transparent model to form a surrogate explainer such as Local Interpretable Model-agnostic Explanations (LIME~\cite{ribeiro2016why}).
-These explainers are very attractive since they are post-hoc, model-agnostic and -- due to the use of IRs -- compatible with any data type.
-Their versatility, however, comes at a cost: they are complex entities suffering from overparameterisation, which often manifests itself in multiple contributing sources of randomness and low fidelity of the resulting explanations~\cite{zhang2019should,rudin2019stop,lakkaraju2019faithful,lakkaraju2020fool}.
-Some of these deficiencies can be attributed to a misuse of the interpretable representation, which can make or break an explainer~\cite{sokol2019blimey}.
-These problems can be magnified, or even render the explainer unusable, by certain pairings of interpretable representations and surrogate model types, especially when the implicit assumptions behind both of these components are at odds.
-This area of research is vastly under-explored for IRs on their own and as a part of an explainer, potentially leading to sub-optimal design choices and inadequate explanations.
+Many deficiencies plaguing such explainers can be attributed to misuse of the underlying interpretable representation, which can make or break an explainer~\cite{sokol2019blimey,sokol2020limetree,sokol2021towards}.
+These problems can be magnified, possibly rendering the explainer unusable, through certain pairings of IRs and types of surrogate models, especially when the implicit assumptions behind both of these components are at odds.
+By understanding the characteristics and behaviour of each interpretable representation and its influence on the resulting explanations -- both on its own and in conjunction with a particular surrogate model family -- we can explicate the theoretical properties of such explainers and assess their applicability and usefulness for the problem at hand.
+This area of research is largely under-explored for IRs on their own and as a part of an explainer, potentially leading to suboptimal design choices and inadequate explanations.
+An especially impactful research direction, which we focus on in this paper, is \emph{automatic} creation of IRs that are trustworthy, robust and faithful to enable their creation, optimisation and deployment with minimal human input.